How To Get Rid Of A Chronic Cough

 Controlling dust mites is a never ending battle and one that you must be vigilant in.
 It involves a lot of cleaning.
 Keeping a window open about an inch all year round can also help.

-2. Change the filter in your furnace yearly.
+2. Change the furnace filter yearly.

 3. Store paint, varnish, chemicals, glues, insecticides, and other possible pollutants outside of the home.